MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 ======================

 You remember at the beginning that I extracted the full command used by makeTx on an existing .tx file ?
 There was a lot of additional arguments used.
-Nothing hard here, let's just add all of them.
+As I am personnaly using maketx from the Arnold installtion I will remove all the argument that maketx will already add for me anyway.

 .. code:: ini